arrismo/criterioncollection/README.md

 #> 1     8 1989  Hong Kong The Killer  John Woo tt0097202
 #> 2     9 1992  Hong Kong Hard Boiled John Woo tt0104684
 ```

+The find\_by\_title and find\_by\_spine functions return not only the
+data from the criterion data set, but also data from the imdbapi
+package.
+This will include more data for a single movie than the
+Criterion Collection supplies, such as its actors and its IMDb user
+rating.

 ``` r
 find_by_title("Grand Illusion")